IvanovaNadezda/model_search/README.md

 The library enables you to:

+THIS TEXT IS UPDATE IN BRANCH1 1
-THIS TEXT IS UPDATE!!!
+THIS TEXT IS UPDATE IN BRANCH1 2
-THIS TEXT IS UPDATE 2!!!
+THIS TEXT IS UPDATE IN BRANCH1 3
-THIS TEXT IS UPDATE 3!!!
+THIS TEXT IS UPDATE IN BRANCH2 1

 * Run many AutoML algorithms out of the box on your data - including automatically searching for the right model architecture, the right ensemble of models